Thank you for signing up to . You will receive a verification email shortly.

 - 20cm round springclip tin, buttered and lined with baking parchment

-How do I get a no-bake cheesecake to stay firm?
+How do I get Baileys no-bake cheesecake to stay firm?

-What is the best container to make this cheesecake in?
+What's the best container to make this no-bake cheesecake in?

-A loose bottomed cake tin is the perfect choice when making a cheesecake as it's the easiest way to release the cheesecake from the mould with minimal chance of breakage.
-Simply place you tin atop a tinned can and gently pull the sides of the tin down.
-You can then use a palette knife or spatula-esque utensil to release the cheesecake from the base of the tin.
+A loose-bottomed cake tin is a perfect choice when making a cheesecake as it's the easiest way to release the cheesecake from the mould with minimal chance of breakage.
+Simply place your cake tin on top of a tinned can and gently pull the sides of the cake tin down.
+You can then use a palette knife or spatula to release the cheesecake from the base of the tin.
 Make sure you still grease the base and sides of the tin to reduce the chances of sticking.